SERVING SIZE: 1/8 lbs

 Eating Ayurvedically makes you feel nourished and energized.
 Food digests with ease when right for your body type (dosha).
 Healthy digestion is seen as the cornerstone of well-being in Ayurveda.
 Healthy digestion generally prevents illness.
 If you do get sick, a strong digestive fire reduces the severity of illness and increases your resilience.
 It also improves your mood.
 Once you begin eating Ayurvedically, you will feel refreshed, vital and strong.

 View Other Ingredients for Autumn-WinterStinging Nettles is recommended for Autumn-Winter.
-Check out these other Autumn-Winter ingredients here.
+Check out these other Autumn-Winter foods here.

 Comments & Impressions of 'Stinging Nettles'Do you like 'stinging nettles'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'stinging nettles'?